miaofeng741/SEIR_simulation/README.md

 * Change the proportion of patients with mild or severe diseases from 0.81/0.19 to 0.86/0.14 or 0.76/0.24.
 * The incubation period and the self-healing period were extended or shortened by three days, respectively, or their distribution patterns were changed.

+Similarly, this part of the sensitivity analysis program is based on the basic model program by adjusting the value of the parameters.